darklife/darkriscv/README.md

 Currently, therea are two supported boards:

-- Avnet Microboard LX9: equiped with a Xilinx Spartan-6 LX9 running at 66MHz
+- Avnet Microboard LX9: equipped with a Xilinx Spartan-6 LX9 running at 66MHz
-- Xilin AC701 A200: equipped with a Xilinx Artix-7 A200 running at 90MHz
+- XilinX AC701 A200: equipped with a Xilinx Artix-7 A200 running at 90MHz
+- QMTech SDRAM LX16: equipped with a Xilinx Spartan-6 LX16 running at 50MHz

-Both boards supports a 115200 bps UART for console, 4xLEDs for debug and on-chip 4KB ROM and 4KB RAM.
-Support for Ethernet and multiple cores is under development.
-A small shell is available with some basic examples, such as the clear command to clear the screen and the led command to switch the led configuration.
+Both Avnet and Xilinx boards supports a 115200 bps UART for console, 4xLEDs for debug and on-chip 4KB ROM and 4KB RAM (as well the RESET button to restart the core and the DEBUG signals for an oscilloscope).
+I received two Spartan-6 LX16 boards from QMTECH and this board does not includes the JTAG neither the UART/USB port.
+Thanks to an external JTAG adapter and an external USB/UART converter, the board is now working fine and support all features from the other boards (UART, LEDs, RESET and DEBUG).

-I received two Spartan-6 LX16 boards from QMTECH, but it requires a JTAG external programer, which did not arrived yet.
-As long the JTAG external programer arrives, I will add support for that board.
+Support for 100Mbps ethernet in the Microboard LX9 board is under development, but I am not sure about the 1GbE ethernet in the AC701 A200, since the card is shared with other developers and must be returned shortly.

+In the software side, a small shell is available with some basic commands:

+- led: increment the led register
+- bug: show the last instruction which tried write in the rom area (useful for debug)
+- clear: clear the display
+- heap: dump the heap area
+- stack: dump the stack area
+- hello: print hello to mr.atros

+The proposal of the shell is provide some basic test features which can provide a go/non-go status about the current hardware status.

 ## The Friends of DarkRISCV!